ruihan-dong/AMPredictor/README.md

 ### 01 Prepare input files (./input/)

 * input.fasta   # the fasta file of input peptide sequences
 * input.txt   # name/sequence/label, the label can be any number when predicting unknown MICs

-Please carefully check the name of each sequence in input.fasta is consistent with that in input.txt, otherwise the predicted results will be wrong.
+Please carefully check that the name of each sequence in input.fasta is consistent with which in input.txt, otherwise the predicted results will be wrong.

-Two simple scripts can help you to transform these two input files when there is one of them:
+Two simple scripts can help you to transform these two input files when one of them is available:

 * fasta2txt.py (Biopython required)
 * txt2fasta.py

 ### 02 Preprocess

-The first step is to transform a peptide into ESM embedding and its contact map.
+The first step is to transform a peptide sequence into ESM embedding and obtain its contact map.

 The input of this script is input.fasta